OmarElsiry/ton-transactions-watcher-for-address/API_EXTERNAL.md

 ## Overview

-This API allows external websites and applications to integrate with the TON Wallet Monitor backend to verify transactions, check balances, and retrieve transaction data for a monitored TON wallet.
+This API allows external websites and applications to integrate with the TON Wallet Monitor backend with **manual control** to verify transactions, check balances, and retrieve transaction data for a monitored TON wallet.

 **Base URL:** `http://localhost:8080` (or your deployed URL)

 **CORS:** Enabled for all origins - supports cross-origin requests from web browsers

 **Authentication:** None required (public API)

+**Operation Mode:** Manual sync only - no automatic polling

 ## Response Format